 What's The Process Involved In DUIs In California?

 They are sentenced to substantially less time in prison.
-A preliminary hearing and the convening of a grand jury are not required in a misdemeanor DUI prosecution, but they are required in a felony DUI case.
+A preliminary hearing and the convening of a grand jury are not required in a misdemeanor DUI prosecution but are required in a felony DUI case.
 This is where a Los Angeles DUI Lawyer can assist you.

 It is possible to be convicted of DUI as a misdemeanor or felony.
 As a result, DUI is referred to as a "wobbler" violation in legal circles.
 You might be prosecuted with a misdemeanor DUI if you caused a minor injury to another person while driving under the influence of alcohol.
 Even if it's your first violation, the police will prosecute you with felony DUI if the injuries are serious.
 In addition, if the motorist was carrying children under the age of fourteen or had a very high blood alcohol percentage, a DUI accusation becomes a felony (BAC).

 Depending on the circumstances of your arrest, the courts may upgrade a DUI charge from a misdemeanor to a felony.
-For instance, if you are arrested for DUI while also breaking other laws, the courts have the authority to increase your charges.
+For instance, if you are arrested for DUI while also breaking other laws, the courts can increase your charges.
 Drunk drivers who kill others in an accident nearly often face felony charges.
 This sort of DUI is classified as vehicular manslaughter, vehicular homicide, or second-degree murder in one of three ways.

 In California, a felony DUI is defined as one of the following three offenses:

 Drunk driving that results in serious injury is considered a felony.
 Scrapes, cuts, and bruises will not result in a felony charge.
-It may, however, result in charge of misdemeanor DUI with harm.
+It may, however, result in a charge of misdemeanor DUI with harm.
 The prosecutor must prove that the victim was seriously injured.
 A felony DUI would be committed if you intentionally hit another car or person while inebriated.
-If someone dies as a result of your drinking, you could be prosecuted with second-degree murder or DUI manslaughter.
+If someone dies due to your drinking, you could be prosecuted with second-degree murder or DUI manslaughter.